cchitsiang/awesome-stars/topics.md

 ## serverless

+- [infinyon/fluvio](https://github.com/infinyon/fluvio) - Lean and mean distributed stream processing system written in rust and web assembly.
+Alternative to Kafka + Flink in one.
 - [apache/apisix](https://github.com/apache/apisix) - The Cloud-Native API Gateway
 - [AutoMQ/automq](https://github.com/AutoMQ/automq) - AutoMQ is a cloud-first alternative to Kafka by decoupling durability to S3 and EBS.
 10x Cost-Effective.
 No Cross-AZ Traffic Cost.
 Autoscale in seconds.
 Single-digit ms latency.
 - [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
 We separated storage and compute to offer autoscaling, code-like database branching, and scale to zero.